ioBroker/webserver/README.md

 * (bluefox) Corrected error with `getCertificatesAsync`

 ### 0.3.0 (2023-03-20)
-* (bluefox) Added support of user configured certificates for fallback
+* (bluefox) Added support of user-configured certificates for fallback

 ### 0.2.1 (2023-03-20)
 * (bluefox) Rename `Webserver` to `WebServer`